TheCarsonWest/nerd-emoji/python1/Concurrency and Multithreading.md

 - [[Modules and Packages]]: The `threading` module is a pre-built module in Python that provides [[Python Functions]] and classes for multithreading.
 - [[Concurrency and Multithreading]]: This topic is directly related to concurrency and multithreading in Python.
 - [[Multiprocessing]]: [[Multiprocessing]] is another approach for parallel execution, involving the creation of separate processes instead of threads.
-- [[Asynchronous Programming]]: Asynchronous programming allows for non-blocking I/O operations, which can be useful for concurrency.
+- [[Asynchronous Programming]]: [[Asynchronous Programming]] allows for non-blocking I/O operations, which can be useful for concurrency.
 # [[Python 1 Home]]